zaneschepke/wgtunnel-docs/Writerside/topics/FAQ.md

 Unfortunately, AndroidTV does not have all the same API and security features as Android mobile.
 For this reason, some features are disabled for AndroidTV.

+### Do %product% support Amazon's FireTV? {id="firetv-faq"}

+There is an older version of the app on the Amazon App Store, but it is no longer supported.
+It became clear that supporting the FireTV was going to be impossible for two main reasons:

+1. FireTV's broken file selector API.
+The only way around to this is to reinvent the wheel and build a custom file selector UI from scratch.
+2. Poorly implemented developer portal with almost no support, a painful review process, and zero CI for apps.

+That being said, the app can still be side-loaded on a FireTV.
+The app will likely work.
+As for broken file selector,
+I have heard reports that an app called [Android TV ADB Maus](https://play.google.com/store/apps/details?id=svarzee.android.apps.adb_mouse&amp;hl=en_US&amp;gl=US) allows for navigation of the file selector screen and import configs.

 ### Why does %product% require location permissions for auto-tunneling?